LAVLI-Food/lavli-next-js-tailwind-boilerplate/README.md

 # README

-This is a [Next.js](https://nextjs.org/) plus [Tailwind CSS](https://tailwindcss.com) boilerplate for LAVLI web projects.
+This is a [Next.js](https://nextjs.org/) plus [Tailwind CSS](https://tailwindcss.com) boilerplate for LAVLI Food web projects.
 Although it has some LAVLI defaults and settings (e.g. colors), feel free to use it as a starting point for your project.

 ## Quick start